Last updated February 18, 2022.

 Koontz guitar headstock.

-The Standel Company was founded by Robert ‘Bob’ Crooks in 1952 in Temple City, California in 1953.
+The Standel Company was founded by Robert ‘Bob’ Crooks in Temple City, California in 1953.
 His main business was in the design and construction of very successful high-quality guitar amplifiers.
 In conjunction with Semie Moseley and Sam Koontz, he also produced a line of solid-body guitars which did not use DeArmond pickups.
 In 1967, a range of DeArmond -equipped archtops was designed by Sam Koontz and manufactured by the Standel Solid State Manufacturing Company in Del Monte, California.
 A small number of these were later branded Harptone and a yet smaller number of Koontz-branded instruments were produced, including an archtop with an oval soundhole.
 The total number of instruments produced was in the hundreds.
+All of the guitars and the bass (excluding the Model 920S fitted with the DeArmond Rhythm Chief 1100) are shown in Standel’s catalog with dog-ear bezels (see below).
+I have seen no examples of that bezel type to date.

 The body finishes as described in their 1967 catalog are: